-You must be a Minnesota high school junior or senior to be eligible to participate.
-This includes public and nonpublic (private and home school) students.
+Postsecondary Enrollment Options (PSEO) is a program that allows public and nonpublic students in 10th, 11th and 12th grades to earn college credit while still in high school.
 Public school sophomores must receive a passing score on the MCA reading test to be eligible to participate.
 All students must meet the admissions standards of the postsecondary institution they would like to attend, and meet any prerequisites required for the course.
 Check with your school counselor to verify your eligibility and make sure the courses you take meet graduation requirements at your high school.
 Dual Credit Comparison Chart for more information.

 You earn college credit based on your academic performance in the course, the same as you would with any high school or college course.
 Make sure that you keep in good communication with your professor so that you always understand how you are doing or what you can do to improve in the course.

 Many colleges and universities in Minnesota accept credits earned through PSEO, and in fact treat these credits like they would if you were a college transfer student.
 There are situations in which colleges and universities may not award credit for participating in PSEO.
 Even if you pass the class, it can depend on what course you take and how it fits into your intended major.
 It is always best to check with the college first to make sure you are taking a course that will help you save time and money on college.

 To see what schools accept PSEO and concurrent enrollment credit, see the embedded Tableau table here.

 There is no cost to the student to enroll in PSEO courses.
 Students may be charged for equipment that becomes their property when the course or program is completed, or books that are not returned to the postsecondary institution in a timely manner.
 Funds are available to help pay transportation expenses for PSEO students who demonstrate financial need.